BlackSquirrel34/explore-betterauth/README.md

 - are open-source
 - at least allow you owning your data and being in charge of your auth
 - do not require a subscription to some SaaS somewhere far away
-- a great developer experience
+- give a great developer experience (I am not into suffering)
 - do not require setting up a dedicated auth-server in the backend (although this could be an option for huger projects)

-Personally, I explored auth.js (next.auth) for a while, as it was featured seemingly everywhere, and came to a negative conclusion.
+Personally, I explored auth.js (fonext.auth) for a while, as it was featured seemingly everywhere, and came to a negative conclusion.
 Although I digged into the docs and meticusously folled along with an array of tutorials that promised to be up and running with authentication within a few minutes, somehow it was not working for me.
 At least not without investing significant time.
 That's why I decided hey instead debugging stuff that was promised to work so easily I could just invest in learning something more stable and reliable.

 #### That's when I came across better-auth and decided to give it a try.
-Currently, there are very few tutorials on this library, as it is a very recent development, heavily inspried by auth.js (formerly next.auth).
+Currently, there are very few tutorials on this library, as it is a very recent development, heavily inspried by auth.js (next.auth).

 Once of the first tutorials about better-auth is available at https://www.youtube.com/watch?v=V--T0q9FrEw with the git repository at